Delta CEO and Georgia governor get heated in voter law square-off - KRDO

 Critics of the law quickly attacked Delta’s statement and called for a boycott of the airline and some other Georgia-based companies such as Coca-Cola and Home Depot.
 Bastian responded with a new statement to employees early Wednesday that attacked the law, admitting that Delta had changed its initial view.

-“I need to make it crystal clear that the final bill is unacceptable and does not match Delta’s values,” said the statement to Delta employees from CEO Ed Bastian.
+“I need to make it crystal clear that the final bill is unacceptable and does not match Delta’s values,” said the Bastian’s statement to Delta employees.
 “After having time to now fully understand all that is in the bill, coupled with discussions with leaders and employees in the Black community, it’s evident that the bill includes provisions that will make it harder for many underrepresented voters, particularly Black voters, to exercise their constitutional right to elect their representatives.
 That is wrong.”

-Kemp did not take much time to respond, issuing his own statement accusing Bastian of spreading misinformation and not recognizing positives for voting included in the bill.
+Kemp quickly issuing his own statement accusing Bastian of spreading misinformation and not recognizing the positives for voting included in the bill.

 “Mr. Bastian should compare voting laws in Georgia — which include no-excuse absentee balloting, online voter registration, 17 days of early voting with an additional two optional Sundays, and automatic voter registration when obtaining a driver’s license — with other states Delta Airlines operates in,” said Kemp.